 Famous for its fried clams, hot dogs, and ice cream, this seasonal spot is typically open from April through October.
 Family owned and operated, this yummy shop has been making families happy for years.
 Plan a trip for sunset and you won’t be sorry.

-Kids can grab a donut while you get your morning coffee at Vault.
+Kids can grab a donut while you get your morning coffee at Deviant Donuts.

-Vault Coffee is the home to Deviant Donuts.
 Located in Olde Mistick Village, these donuts are made fresh every morning.
+The hot and iced coffee drinks will hit the spot as well.
 Follow them on Instagram @deviantdonuts to get the flavors of the week.

 Alice in the Village